amagooda/SummaRuNNer_coattention/README.md

 https://arxiv.org/pdf/2002.03405.pdf

-It is a modification for the original SummaRuNNer Paper (https://arxiv.org/pdf/1611.04230.pdf) for discussion Thread summarization.
+It is a modification of the original SummaRuNNer Paper (https://arxiv.org/pdf/1611.04230.pdf) for discussion Thread summarization.

 ##1- Modifications
 ###a- Post to comment Co-attention: